Ivan-Fansho/Recipe-Sharing-Platform/README.md

 # Recipe-Sharing-Platform

-Platform to share recepies and meal plans
+Platform to share recipes and meal plans